VisualFP/docs/SA/design_concept/content/design/functional_requirements.typ

     terms.item(
         "Student User",
         [
-            The student user is the main user of VisualFP and therefore the main influence on the visualization design.
+            The student user is the primary user of VisualFP and, therefore, the main influence on the visualization design.
             The user wants to learn functional programming using VisualFP.
             They want to do that by visually composing functions in a simple UI.
-            The UI should simplify the understanding of functional concepts that many beginners have difficulties with.
+            The UI should simplify the understanding of functional concepts that many beginners struggle with.
         ]
     ),
     terms.item(
         "Expert User",
         [
-            The expert user is an experienced professional that wants to use VisualFP to help them to understand their code better.
+            The expert user is an experienced professional who wants to use VisualFP to help them understand their code better.
             For that, they want to import their existing Haskell project into VisualFP.
         ]
     )